 What makes it different from conventional currencies?

-Bitcoin is decentralized since it is international and not subject to control of any central authority like a large bank or a government.
+Bitcoin is decentralised since it is international and not subject to control of any central authority like a large bank or a government.

 Unlike conventional currencies Bitcoins are not printed by some central bank.
 Instead they are “mined” by people who use certain software programs relying on a mathematical algorithm to produce Bitcoins.
 Once these coins are mined they can be easily transferred using an open-source Internet protocol and not by means of wire transfer or some payment system.
 Hence, no intermediary is ever needed.